javabean/Dockerfiles/aem-dispatcher/README.md

 On each (publish) dispatcher instance:

-		sudo sh dispatcher-add-domain.sh -n aem_node_name -d example.com -d www.example.com -c admin:${ADMIN_PASSWD} -r http://${AUTHOR_HOST}:4502/etc/acs-commons/redirect-maps/${MAP_FILE}/jcr:content.redirectmap.txt"
+		sudo sh dispatcher-add-domain.sh -n aem_node_name -d example.com -d www.example.com -c admin:${ADMIN_PASSWD} -r http://${PUBLISH_HOST}:4503/etc/acs-commons/redirect-maps/${MAP_FILE}/jcr:content.redirectmap.txt"

 `aem_node_name` is the AEM node name under `/content` which is the web site root.
 For example, for We.Retail, this would be `we-retail` since the site node lives at `/content/we-retail`.

-`-c` and `-r` are only to be used if you configured and ACS AEM Commons RedirectMap on author.
+`-c` and `-r` are only to be used if you configured and ACS AEM Commons RedirectMap on author (and published the associated page).

 Should you need to modify / add another domain to the tenant, the configuration files to edit will be `${HTTPD_CONF_D}/farm_${PRIMARY_DOMAIN}.conf` (`ServerName` & `ServerAlias`) and `${HTTPD_CONF_D}/inc-virtualhosts_${PRIMARY_DOMAIN}.any`.